 If the preparation comes into contact with the eyes, this may cause serious irritation.
 The eyes should be rinsed immediately and thoroughly with water.
 If there is lasting irritation, a doctor should be consulted.
 If the solution is spilled on the skin, rinse thoroughly with water.

-Instructions for reconstitution (and further dilution, if performed)
+Instructions for dilution, if performed

-The only approved diluent for reconstitution of gemcitabine sterile powder is sodium chloride 9 mg/ml (0.9%) solution for injection (without preservative).
-Due to solubility considerations, the maximum concentration for gemcitabine upon reconstitution is 40 mg/ml.
-Reconstitution at concentrations greater than 40 mg/ml may result in incomplete dissolution and should be avoided.
+An approved diluent for gemcitabine solution is sodium chloride 9 mg/ml (0.9%) solution for injection (without preservative).